Jacob-lai/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- 3D printing; 4D printing
+- 3D printing; 4D printing; Bioprinting
 - Biomaterials in tissue engineering
 - Programming
 - Biosensor